xl631212/hnet/README.md

 `hnet_1stage_XL`, `hnet_2stage_XL`.
 We trained our models on the 100B-Token subset of [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu). <em>Large</em> and <em>XL</em> are compute-matched to GPT-3 <em>Large</em> and <em>XL</em>, respectively.

-We also provide model weights for Chinese and Code, each trained using [FineWeb-Edu Chinese V2.1](https://huggingface.co/datasets/opencsg/Fineweb-Edu-Chinese-V2.1) and [Pile Github](https://huggingface.co/datasets/EleutherAI/pile): `hnet_2stage_XL_chinese`, `hnet_2stage_XL_code`.
+We also provide model weights for Chinese and Code, each trained using the 46B-Token subset of [FineWeb-Edu Chinese V2.1](https://huggingface.co/datasets/opencsg/Fineweb-Edu-Chinese-V2.1) and [Pile Github](https://huggingface.co/datasets/EleutherAI/pile): `hnet_2stage_XL_chinese`, `hnet_2stage_XL_code`.

-You can find specifics of these models at [configs](hnet/configs), and more details from the paper.
+You can find specifics of these models at [configs](configs), and more details from the paper.

 ## Text Generation